On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Numerical results

-In Figure \ref{fig:sample_paths_walmart}, after the large peak at $t = 0$ (corresponding to time index 135 in the original time series) as shown in Figure \ref{fig:forecasting_walmart}, DeepAR predictions tend to rapidly decrease with respect to the true values, producing some errors in the first few steps of the forecasting horizon.
+In Figure \ref{fig:spw1}, after the large peak at $t = 0$ (corresponding to time index 135 in the original time-series) as shown in Figure \ref{fig:forecasting_walmart}, DeepAR predictions tend to rapidly decrease with respect to the true values, producing some errors in the first few steps of the forecasting horizon.
 On the other hand, after the first few steps, DeepAR produces significantly better results compared to AR(1) and MA.
 These forecasting results help explaining why DeepAR performs worse when $T=2$, while performing well overall.
-These observations can also be attributed to the fact that the Walmart dataset demand predictions are obtained using the DeepAR model trained with $\Tpred = 8$, for instance rather than $\Tpred = 2$.
+We also note that a similar phenomenon is observed in Figure \ref{fig:spw2} and in many other time-series, where in this case, DeepAR failed to perform better than MA.

-We also provide the average performance values for the Walmart dataset when $\Tpar = 2$ in Table \ref{tab:wal_T2}, which points to the inferior performance of DeepAR for $t'\in \{0,1\}$ when it is trained for $\Tpred = 8$.
+We also provide the average performance values for the Walmart dataset when $\Tpar = 2$ in Table \ref{tab:wal_T2}, which points to the inferior performance of DeepAR for $t'\in \{0,1\}$.
 Similar to Table \ref{tab:nd_results}, column indices of Table \ref{tab:wal_T2} correspond to the time step where the forecasting method was conditioned.

-As seen from the last row of the table, when the model is actually trained with $\Tpred = 2$, the ND values, especially for the conditioning time step of $0$, improves significantly.
-As mentioned before, we opted to use a single DeepAR model trained with $\Tpred = 8$ due to the computational burden of DeepAR.
-However, in practice, since the planning horizon would be predetermined, i.e., only one particular $\Tpar$ would be considered by a decision maker, the DeepAR model would be trained with $\Tpred=\Tpar$, and in turn can yield further improved policies than the ones reported in Figure \ref{fig:deterministic_gapplots}.

 In the Appendix, we provide the ND($t',\Tpar$) values for all $\Tpar$ and $t' < \Tpar$ combinations, of the DeepAR model used in our analysis (i.e., the one trained with $\Tpred$ equal to the largest $\Tpar$ option) for both datasets.
 We note that for $t'=0$, the only case where DeepAR performance was worse than the other methods was for the Walmart case with $\Tpar=2$.